natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-02-chicken-stock.md

 description: A reflection on how the Campbell Soup Co. stood out during a market downturn, highlighting a shift in American values.
 emoji: 🍲
 tags:
-  - 🍲 Food
-  - 📈 Stocks
+  - ⚖️ Ethics
-  - 🏦 Finance
+  - 🌍 Society
 haiku: |
   Soup in the market,
   A sign of simpler times,